 Take some time this holiday season to recharge, and reconnect with what’s wonderful about caring for our environment, and share those joys with others.
 Still unsure?
 At Climate Conversations we train volunteers to guide structured, positive conversations about climate breakdown and climate action for circles of friends and family.

-And your journey to living more consciously doesn’t have to end with just conversations- why don’t you also check out how to have a Zero Waste Christmas, a Vegan Christmas, or even our Conscious Gifts under $50 guide to help get you started on your journey?
-You can even take our little quiz to help you figure out what to get your BFFs, too!
+And your journey to living more consciously doesn’t have to end with just conversations- why don’t you also check out how to have a Zero Waste Christmas, a tips for a Vegan Christmas, or even our Conscious Gifts under $50 guide to help get you started on your journey?

 Chris is the co-founder of Climate Conversations.
 We know that many people are concerned about climate change, and that for society to deploy climate solutions at the scale and speed necessary needs widespread community support.
 Our conversations build that support one circle of friends at a time.